Crasader/Runners-Laravel/docs/install/3_homestead.md

     - runners
 ```

-To acces the app via our local navigator without typing ip, add this line to our `hosts` file :
+To access the app via our local navigator without typing ip, add this line to our `hosts` file :

 ```
 192.168.10.10    runners-laravel